MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify-protect.md

 - If your administrator has recently configured a new label for you, try closing all instances of your Office app and reopening it.
 This action checks for changes to your labels.

+- If the missing label applies protection, you might have an edition of Office that does not support applying Rights Management protection.
+To verify, click **Protect** > **Help and feedback** and check if you have a message in the **Client status** section that says **This client is not licensed for Office Professional Plus.**

+- The label that you expect to see might be in a scoped policy that doesn't include your account.
+Check with your help desk or administrator.

 ### Keyboard shortcuts for the Azure Information Protection bar